Catholic Caring Foundation Annual Appeal, 2019

 Over 60 social service agencies and charities throughout the greater Auckland area (from the Far-North to the south of Auckland), were given a grant from the Foundation to help them continue their vital work in the community.

 We could not have done this without the generous support of our compassionate donors, The Tindall Foundation, Trusts, parishioners and parishes, Catholic schools and those who have remembered a gift in their Will.
 Your support has a positive impact on so many in our community.

 To see where your donation is having an impact in 2019, please click here.

 Caring Mass and awards at Christ the King, Owairaka, July 24th, 2019 at 11.30am

 Connected communities celebrating care and support throughout the Auckland diocese

-Caring Awards will be given to students and grant recipients who have ‘shown outstanding care and commitment to caring for others in their community’.
+Caring Awards were given to students and grant recipients who ‘showed outstanding care and commitment to caring for others in their community’.